ozzyonfire/shopify-next-app/README.md

   - **APIProvider**: This is just an optional helper for accessing the API routes with session tokens from Shopify.
   - **ApolloProvider**: Sets up the Apollo context for running Graphql queries and mutations.
 This runs through the `/api/graphql` Next.js route and is handled by the Shopify API library.
   - **SessionProvider**: This ensures that the user always has an active session and that the app is installed correctly.
 It basically redirects the user to authenticate when it needs to.
     - In order to accomplish this, a request is sent to `/api/auth/verify` on every page load (client side).
-This was done client side to preserve the [Automatic Static Optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization) features in Next.js.
+This was done client side to preserve the [Automatic Static Optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization) features in Next.js (only for pages that aren't the install page)
     - This route does checks for online and offline tokens existing, validating online tokens and scope mismatches.

 ### OAuth

 OAuth is handled using the `/api/auth` and `/api/auth/callback` routes.
-The app is setup to use both online and offline tokens by default.
+The app is setup to use both online and offline tokens, by default.

 *Note that in order to use the `/api/graphql` route out of the box, you need to use **online** tokens.*

+The install page, i.e. `/index.tsx`, must use getServerSideProps to handle the initial visit to the app and redirect users to OAuth from the server.

+*For some reason, I couldn't get client side redirects to work...
+If someone can do this please submit a pull request!*

 ### Environment Variables
 There are a couple environment variables you need to set up in order for the app to run.
 Create a file called `.env.local` in the `/web` directory (or the root of your Next.js app) and add the following lines;